adikulkarni0/pxdocs/content/operations/operate-kubernetes/storage-operations/create-pvcs/open-nfs-ports.md

     systemctl restart iptables
     ```

-5. Verify that the NFS services are running on the ports you just configured:
+5. Verify that the NFS services are running on the ports that you just configured:

     ```text
     rpcinfo -p